tux-eithel/ev/README.md

 ## ev
-explore the evolution of a function in your browser.
+explore the evolution of a function, or file, in your browser.

+### fork

+This is a forked version of [this](https://github.com/gbbr/ev).

 ### installation

 ```
-go get gbbr.io/ev/cmd/...
+go get -u github.com/tux-eithel/ev/cmd...
 ```

 ### usage